 Standardised contracts and a consistent approach to collecting and measuring evidence would provide a strong foundation to investor take-up at scale.

-With a £40bn programme to support infrastructure through the issue of sovereign guarantees and a programme of co-investment in infrastructure through programmes such as PF2, LIFT and agencies such as the Green Investment Bank, the UK Government has a need to monitor guarantees issued and investments made.
+With a £40bn programme to support infrastructure through the issue of sovereign guarantees and a programme of co-investment in infrastructure through programmes such as the Mutual Investment Model in Wales and PF2 in England, the UK Government has a need to monitor guarantees issued and investments made.

-Amberside have advised on a variety of projects with public sector co-investment and / or guarantees, such as the £320m Heat Networks Investment Project, where our focus is on developing a sustainable investment market.
+Amberside has advised on a variety of projects with public sector co-investment and / or guarantees, such as the £320m Heat Networks Investment Project, where our focus is on developing a sustainable investment market.

 Amberside's skills and experience in relation to bidding and investment, along with the fund management expertise of our affiliate company, Amberside Capital Ltd, are particularly suited to assisting ambitious social sector organisations who wish to build scale and increase their involvement in government contracts for public services.